luogyu7/individual_resume/README.md

 # individual_resume
-This repository created by luogyu7 using to apply for a job.
+This repository is used for applying for doctoral degree programs